 Over the last 20+ years, people have used a very popular hardware device called a hard drive.
 The typical hard drive is a mechanical device that has a spindle inside of it that reads over a magnetic disk (platters) to retrieve your stored data.
 These became common place in computers many years ago.

-However, over the past few years there has been another type of hard drive come out.
+Over the past few years there has been another type of drive that came out in the market.
 They are called Solid State Drives (‘SSD’ for short).
 SSDs allow for extremely quick and easy access to your data, so you do not experience long delays when accessing your data.

 SSDs are completely electronic (no mechanical devices are used in its operation).
 This is what allows for the quick and easy access to data I mentioned earlier.